aleksejspopovs/ponydraw/README.markdown

 Client
 ======

 PonyDraw client (located in the `client` directory in this repository) is a HTML+JavaScript application that doesn't require any dynamic content and can be served using any web server software (for example, nginx).
-PonyDraw client uses WebSockets and <canvas>, so a modern browser is required to use it.
+PonyDraw client uses WebSockets and &lt;canvas&gt;, so a modern browser is required to use it.

 Keyboard shortcuts
 ------------------